-Michelle Deininger reviews the ambitious politically-driven debut novel from Glen James Brown, which is set in a semi-fictionalised Middlesbrough.
+Michelle Deininger reviews the politically-driven novel, Ironopolis by Glen James Brown, which is set in a semi-fictionalised Middlesbrough.

 This dark and crumbling subterranean network mirrors the lives of the characters who live above the surface and are striving for connection, intimacy and meaning in a world of alienation.
 All are damaged in some way by mental, emotional or physical trauma, which is often exacerbated by their brutal surroundings.
 The novel is comprised of a series of self-contained sections, often narrated by one character and telling the stories of others.